Fixel-Institute/BRAVO/docs/usage.rst

 1. patient_deidentifier, which will be used as Patient ID (FirstName) for deidentification
 2. study_deidentifier, which will be used as Study ID (LastName) for deidentification
-3. identifier, which is the PHI composed of patient {First Name} {Last Name} {MRN} as recorded in the Percept Tablet.
+3. identifier, which is the PHI composed of patient {First Name} {Last Name} {MRN} as recorded in the device.
 4. tags, which will be used to insert initial tags for the patient generated (Unavailable at the moment).

 Each patient_deidentifier and study_deidentifier combo may have multiple different identifier if the patient's name changed or that